isglobal-brge/scoreInvHap/README.md

-# snpfier
+# Introduction
 Inversion haplotype classifier using SNP data

+# Data and Vignette
+The package uses the dataset `snpsVCF` available at our BRGE group package called [`brgedata`]().
 Vignette can be found [here](https://github.com/isglobal-brge/snpfier/blob/master/vignettes1/SNPfier.html)

+# Installation